 This document is envisioned as a companion document to Good Review Practice (GRevP, see 1.3 Definition) guidelines, and sufficiently expandable to accommodate additional annexes or ancillary documents in the future.

-This document applies to any aspects related to the regulatory submission for medical product registration and its management by applicants.
-It also covers associated activities by applicants in planning, submission and review stages up to approval.
+This document applies to any aspects related to the regulatory submission for pharmaceutical product registration and its management by applicants.
+It also covers associated activities by applicants from planning to approval stage.